 Saint Xavier University will accept credit for prior learning through the evaluation and review of a portfolio.
 The portfolio is an organized collection of essays, employment history (resume), professional training and other pertinent documentation indicating learning through work and life experiences.
 Students must thoroughly demonstrate how knowledge and skills gained through life experience is equivalent to college-level learning.
 Students are billed a $300 evaluation and processing fee.
-For more information, contact your advisor or the Office of Records and Advising.
+Students are charged $150 for additional reviews.
+For more information, contact your advisor or the Transfer Student Services Center.

 Prior Learning Through Portfolio Assessment Must Be: